auraimmigration/auraimmigration.github.io/static/visa_category.md

                                                     <img src="images/testimonials1.jpg">
                                             </div>
                                                 <p class="p_16 white mb_20">
                                                     Really so happy to know that our visas are granted.
-It has been a great waiting yet, the support from Voyage immigration gave enough confidence and patience to wait for the visa issuance.
-I would like to use this opportunity to Voyage immigration for the timely professional support.
+It has been a great waiting yet, the support from aura immigration gave enough confidence and patience to wait for the visa issuance.
+I would like to use this opportunity to aura immigration for the timely professional support.
 You have shown such professional attitude and culture in dealing.
                                                 </p>
                                                 <p class="p_20 white">
                                                     Andry